 Their Rasta beliefs led to controversy around the group.
 Like many Rasta musicians, they were sometimes outspokenly homophobic, which clashed with the values of the punk scene they were participating in.
 In recent interviews they have acknowledged the error of their overzealous opinions as young men, but it was something punks struggled with in the 80s and 90s.
 The punk scene was trying to fight against inequality, and these heroes of hardcore were espousing the same negative opinions of gays that the scene was working so hard to counter.
 If you do a search for “Bad Brains” and “homophobic,” you’ll come across countless articles and forum discussions about what it means and meant that the Bad Brains didn’t like gays.
 This is symptomatic of their status as outsiders in the genre.
 As much as they and their white fans promoted the ideals of unity and harmony, at the end of the day they were black men in a white scene, and sometimes their otherness was made very clear.

 So what about the music?
-With the exception of the aforementioned reggae tracks, “Bad Brains” speeds along like a formula one driver on amphetamines.
-It’s fourteen tracks are over in thirty-three minutes, barely giving you enough time to catch your breath.
+With the exception of the aforementioned reggae tracks, “Bad Brains” speeds along like a Formula 1 driver on amphetamines.
+Its fourteen tracks are over in thirty-three minutes, barely giving you enough time to catch your breath.
 Many of the elements of hardcore punk were set on this album: the chugging breakdowns, the metallic guitar elements and solos, and the extended instrumental intros.
 Thirty years later, there are still hundreds of bands following the template laid down by the Bad Brains.

 So why am I writing about a punk band on a hip-hop site?
 While Bad Brains are not a hip-hop band, they have left a mark on hip-hop.
 The Beastie Boys were early fans: it was the Brains who inspired the Beasties to form a band, and Beastie Boys albums always include at least one Brains-inspired burst of hardcore.
 They also sampled the Bad Brains’ “Big Takeover” on “So What’Cha Want.”
 The Roots paid homage to the Bad Brains on “!!!!!” off of “Phrenology,” as did Mos Def on “Rock N’ Roll.”
 P.O.S.’s mix of hardcore and hip-hop clearly owes at least some debt to the Brains, and Rage Against the Machine were inspired by the Brains as well.